Scalable and Privacy-Preserving Synthetic Data Generation on Decentralised Web: Proposed Approach for Scalable Decentralised Synthetic Data Generation

 \subsection{Separating Noise Addition and Generation from MPC}

-We have proposed that separating the preliminary, aggregating histogram step (in MPC) from the subsequent steps could improve the scalability of privacy friendly synthetic data generation in decentralised contexts.
-For example, depending on the algorithm, these subsequent steps may involve adding noise to the histograms using the appropriate mechanism based on the designated privacy budget to ensure the measurements are differentially-private and then run a generation algorithm such as PGM on the measurements that can be released to the MPC app user.
-Similarly, in the case of MWEM algorithm, this involves running the iterative algorithm where measure and generate steps are more interweaved.
+We propose that by separating the preliminary (histogram aggregation) step in MPC from the subsequent steps, we can improve the scalability of privacy friendly synthetic data generation in decentralised contexts.
+For example, depending on the synthetic data generation algorithm, these subsequent steps may involve adding noise to the histograms using the appropriate mechanism based on the designated privacy budget to ensure the measurements are differentially-private and then run a generation algorithm such as PGM on the measurements that can be released to the MPC app user.
+Similarly, in the case of MWEM synthetic data generation algorithm~\cite{hardt2012simple}, this involves running the iterative algorithm where measure and generate steps are more interweaved.
 Note that we do not modify the steps of the algorithm or propose a new algorithm.
 The aggregate histograms that are needed as input in the synthetic data generation algorithm are computed from the individual data points using MPC.
-This aggregated histogram is then used by the algorithm but the algorithm itself is not implemented in MPC (unlike~\cite{oxford,pereira2022secure}).
-We therefore inherit the differential-privacy privacy guarantees from the respective algorithm for the final output but let us now address an intermediate vulnerability that is introduced as a result of this separation from MPC and how we alleviate it.
+This aggregated histogram is then used by the algorithm but the algorithm itself is not implemented in MPC (unlike closely related work of \cite{oxford,pereira2022secure}).
+We therefore inherit the differential- privacy guarantees from the respective algorithm for the final output.
+Let us now address an intermediate vulnerability that is introduced as a result of this separation from MPC and how we alleviate it.

 In particular, between steps 3) and 4), we need to trust a computation agent with the aggregated histogram, who then runs a differentially-private synthetic data algorithm.
 If this agent is compromised, an adversary can access non-private aggregated histogram.